kurtbruns/vector-sandbox/README.md

 # Vector Sandbox

-This is a sandbox environment (code space) for the [vector library](https://github.com/kurtbruns/vector.git).
-It's based on Tania Rascia's [Webpack boilerplate](https://github.com/taniarascia/webpack-boilerplate).
+This is a sandbox environment for the [vector library](https://github.com/kurtbruns/vector.git).

-Currently, this is a place to consume the vector library in different ways to test things out while developing them.

-**Note:** The library is currently linked and not installed as a dependency.
+**Note:** To link a local version with unpublished changes:

 ```
 npm link @kurtbruns/vector